medtagger/MedTagger/environments/openstack/README.md

 In this tutorial you will learn how to set up MedTagger on OpenStack using Terraform and Ansible.

+### Creating main.tf file

+As you can see from the `.example.main.tf` there are several variables that are used in this deployment.
+To be able to deploy MedTagger onto your Openstack instance, you would have to:

+1. Rename the file to `main.tf`,
+2. Fill it with your own variables.

+### Creating custom configuration

+MedTagger instance can be configurable depending on you needs regarding the tasks, tags and tools.
+Head to the `.example.medtagger.yml` to see the configuration.
+Make any changes that are needed and then rename the file to `.medtagger.yml`.

 ### Generating SSH keys

 Proceed to your OpenStack Instance and go to **Computations - Access and Security - Key pairs** tab.